UltraStar-Deluxe/format/spec.md

 > [!WARNING]
 >
 > The use of the `ENCODING` tag is highly discouraged.
-UltraStar files must always use the UTF-8 encoding.
+Songs must always use the UTF-8 encoding.

 ### 3.31.
 The `RELATIVE` Header